 Open the Task Manager's Details tab or Process Explorer to be able to see the Process IDs of running programs.

-cygprofile_23592.txt.
-The files are only written once a certain number of function calls have been made, so sometimes the renderer needs to be reloaded in order for the file to be produced.
+cygprofile_14652.txt.
+The files are only written once a certain number of function calls have been made, so sometimes you need to browse a bit for the file to be produced.

-If the files appear to have sensible contents (a long list of function names that eventually seem related to what the browser and render process should do), copy them into
+If the file appears to have sensible contents (a long list of function names that eventually seem related to what the browser should do), copy it into

 chrome target.
 This will re-link

-chrome_child.dll using the new order files and surface any link errors if the files are broken.
+chrome.dll using the new order file and surface any link errors if the order file is broken.

 ninja -C out\instrument chrome